ankitshah009/audiofeat/README.md

 - **Mel Spectrogram:** Spectrogram with a Mel-scaled frequency axis, mimicking human auditory perception.
 - **CQT Spectrogram (Constant-Q Transform):** Spectrogram with logarithmically spaced frequency bins.
 (Note: This is a simplified `torch`-native implementation and not a full, optimized CQT).
 - **Chroma Features:** Represents the intensity of the 12 different pitch classes of the Western musical scale.
+- **Spectral Sharpness (Zwicker Model):** Measures the perceived sharpness of a sound based on the Zwicker model.
+- **Spectral Tonality:** Quantifies the tonal characteristics of a sound using the spectral crest factor.

 ### Cepstral Features
 - **LPCC (Linear Predictive Cepstral Coefficients):** Cepstral coefficients derived from Linear Predictive Coding (LPC) analysis.